MetaStag/pyotaku/readme.md

 The program will also create a temporary file, `temp.jpg` in the same folder whenever you view an image.

 The program by-default opens the images in `feh`.
-If you don't have that installed or want to use something else, open `anime.py` and replace `image_viewing_command` with the command of your image viewer, for example, if you're using gwenview, you'll write `gwenview temp.jpg`.
+If you don't have that installed or want to use something else, open `anime.py` and replace `image_viewing_command` with the command of your image viewer.
+For example, if you're using gwenview, you'll write `gwenview temp.jpg`.

 ### Usage
 - cd into the directory where `anime.py` is located.